bakana808/mc-arena/README.md

   - Static Player Behavior
     - Player hurt/deaths will be overridden by the plugin as long as they're in a game
     - Inventories are never saved as long as they're in a game
+    - When a player "dies", they will instantly respawned as a temporary spectator
   - Configuration
     - Class Name
     - Walking Speed